cfwheels/cfwheels/guides/introduction/getting-started/tutorial-cfwheels-ajax-and-you.md

 .end()
 ```
 {% endcode %}

+You can decide which method you prefer.
+Both sets of code above are equivalent.

 Then, let's create a link to a controller's action in a view file, like so: